ark-lang/ark-docs/functions.md

 ```

 ## Function Return Types
 A function that has no return type specified will return nothing.
-In the example above,
+The function in the
-an integer is returned.
+exmaple above returns an integer.
 A function return type is denoted with an arrow "->", followed by the type that the function returns.

 ```
 // returns an integer